LogagaNTHU/113-2BCI_FinalProject/README.md

 # 113-2｜BCI Project: EEG-based Working Memory Load Detection
+AI use Disclose: The content of this report (including fragments and text compilation) was partially generated and translated by AI (ChatGPT).
+All final results, analysis steps and method decisions are confirmed and responsible by the author.
 ## Introduction
 Load Theory (Lavie, 2005) states that cognitive load affects perceptual processing and attention control strategies.
 The N-back task is widely used to simulate different working memory load conditions.
 Previous studies have shown that under high-load conditions (such as 2-back), compared with low-load conditions (such as 1-back), the subjects' frontal midline theta power increased significantly, while the amplitude of the P300 ERP component decreased (Cohen, 2014; Polich, 2007).
 These EEG indicators can be used as a basis for constructing classification models and predicting the user's cognitive state.